koskisami/koskisami/README.md

 - Unity Game Engine for game development, currently looking into learning Godot too

 #### 💾 software & operating systems
-- Windows 10/11, Fedora Linux, macOS
+- Windows 11, Arch Linux, macOS
-- Visual Studio and VSCodium (Visual Studio Code), nano for basic config editing on linux.
+- Visual Studio and Visual Studio Code, Nano for basic config editing on linux.
-- A bit of experience with Ubuntu & Debian for running server stuff, currently looking into building a NAS solution for myself and what would be the best software solution for my use specifically
+- Experience with multiple different Linux distros (Arch is what I main nowadays but I have experience with Fedora, Ubuntu and Debian)
-- Figma, Adobe Photoshop for design
+- Figma, Affinity, Adobe Photoshop for design
 - Davinci Resolve, Adobe Premiere, MAGIX/Sony Vegas for video editing, and a bit of Adobe After Effects for motion graphics
 - Also a bit of experience with creating renders and 3D models using Blender
 - Notion to stay organized